-Magnificent Mission Beach Accommodation in the form of three beautiful boutique beachfront hideaways – overnight or extended stays for the discerning traveller – singles, couples, a third person or child.
+Magnificent Mission Beach Accommodation in the form of three beautiful boutique beachfront hideaways – minimum two night stays for the discerning traveller – singles, couples, a third person or child.

 Our three air conditioned designer huts are tucked in a lush large tropical garden, with screened and shuttered doors and windows, lazy overhead fans, painted timber floors, ensuite garden bathrooms and beachfront verandahs with fringing palm trees and beach almonds the stunning backdrop – a few metres through the coconuts along a sandy path to the beach.

 Mission Beach Accommodation at its best:

 - Queen beds, luxurious cotton bedlinen and towels, beach towels, hair dryer and L’Occitane toiletries, amenity pack and Sejala carry bags